All-sky neutrino point-source search with IceCube combined track and cascade data: Dataset Construction

 \subsection{Cascade Events}

 Recently, cascades have been used to find evidence of neutrino emission from the galactic plane \citep{DNNCascades_2023}, showing that cascades can also be used to find sources.
 Cascades have larger directional uncertainties, on the order of 10$^\circ$ at energies above 10 TeV \citep{Cascade2017}, compared to tracks.
 However, because cascades are mostly contained within the detector, a more accurate neutrino energy measurement can be made \citep{EnergyReco}.
-Since cascade detection requires interaction vertices to be in or near the detector, the cascade dataset used in this analysis, the same as that used in \cite{DNNCascades_2023}, is smaller than the track dataset, containing only about 60,000 events over 10 years.
+Since cascade detection requires interaction vertices to be in or near the detector, the cascade dataset used in this analysis is smaller than the track dataset, containing only about 60,000 events over 10 years.
+The cascade dataset used in this analysis is the same as that used in \cite{DNNCascades_2023}, which was used for the first observation of neutrino emission from the Galactic plane.
 These events, however, have higher signal purity in the southern sky compared to tracks.
 The background for cascades comes from NC interactions of all-flavor atmospheric neutrinos as well as CC interactions of $\nu_\tau$ and $\nu_e$.
 Since cascades are not produced by atmospheric muons or $\nu_\mu$ CC interactions, fewer energy cuts are necessary to remove background.
 The selection of cascades thus has an order of magnitude fewer background neutrinos at TeV energies compared to tracks.
-This reduced background also lowers the energy threshold of cascades to about 1 TeV across the entire sky.
+This reduced background also lowers the median energy of cascades to about 1 TeV across the entire sky.
 Consequently, cascades have better sensitivity to point-like sources in the southern sky compared to tracks.